MorrisMA/MAM65C02-Processor-Core/README.md

 not generalize to the multi-cycle cases.
 Thus, several modules were modified so that ISR, BCD, and zero page addressing modes now behave correctly for single and multi-cycle microcycles.

+####Release 2.3

+Release 2.3 implements the standard 6502/65C02 vector fetch operations and adds the WAI and STP instructions.
+Both versions are updated to incorporate these features.
+The testbench has been modified to include another M6502_RAM module, and to separate the two modules into "ROM" at high memory and "RAM" at low memory.
+The test program has been updated to include initialization of "RAM" by the test program running from "ROM".
+Initialization of the stack pointer is still part of the core logic, and the test program expects that S is initialized to 0xFF on reset, and that the reset vector fetch sequence does not modify the stack.
+In other words, the Release 2.3 core does not write to the stack before fetching the vector and starting execution at that address.